-Your doctor performed an open splenectomy, the surgical removal of your spleen through a single incision in your abdomen.
-Located in the upper left portion of your abdomen, your spleen stored red blood cells, filtered your blood and helped your body fight infection.
+Your healthcare provider performed an open splenectomy, the surgical removal of your spleen through a single incision in your belly.
+Located in the upper left portion of your belly, your spleen stored red blood cells, filtered your blood and helped your body fight infection.
 Here's what you need to do at home following an open splenectomy.

 Increase your activity gradually.
 Take short walks on a level surface.